pyjlTW/Airbnb-Blog/README.md

 #### Super host percentage
 <img width="745" alt="Screenshot 2024-05-07 at 2 40 09 AM" src="https://github.com/pyjlTW/Airbnb-Blog/assets/60620023/acdbbb37-707c-4ee6-96e8-15f609320482">

-#### Sentiment difference of super host listing reviews
+#### Sentiment in super host
 <img width="514" alt="Screenshot 2024-05-07 at 2 38 59 AM" src="https://github.com/pyjlTW/Airbnb-Blog/assets/60620023/3f82b2c7-fc68-4e21-b30d-1c23401b2438">

-While companies in have a lower percentage of Superhosts at 35%, individual hosts achieve a higher Superhost status at 46%.
 This divergence highlights a key insight: Superhosts among individual hosts are more prevalent in areas with higher regulatory impacts.
 This suggests that individual hosts may leverage the benefits of Superhost status—such as increased visibility and trust—to counterbalance the challenges posed by strict regulations.
 This is contrasted by corporate hosts, who might not rely as heavily on Superhost status due to their different operational scales and strategies.

 #### Benefits of superhost
 <img width="441" alt="Screenshot 2024-05-07 at 2 35 30 AM" src="https://github.com/pyjlTW/Airbnb-Blog/assets/60620023/a5d42804-9090-49f5-916e-ea885b8af8ce">